Coastal Saunas

 Dreams come True

 When the client for my latest mobile sauna project contacted me, he told me he needed something that would look and feel like a sauna from back home in Finland.
 He wanted it to be wood-fired and to get really hot.
 He wanted the clean lines and rustic charm of Finnish design and even requested a traditional pine tar finish like what the Vikings used on their boats.
-As small as it was to be, it was to have the standard two rooms- the sauna room and a dressing room.
+As small as it going to be, it was to have the standard two rooms: the sauna room and a dressing room.
 He also wanted to use the latest solar technology to light it with a soft glow.

-Solar powered lights on mobile sauna by Rob Licht Custom Saunas
+Solar powered lights on mobile sauna by Rob Licht Custom Saunas.

 Sauna on the Lake